Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 Are you kidding?

-Audio sound bites today.
+Audio soundbites today.

-CBS this morning, sound bites eight and nine here.
+CBS this morning, soundbites eight and nine here.

-Um Ed Charlie Rose, who doesn't know any more now than he did back in 2008, is talking to Bob Sheefer.
+Ed Charlie Rose, who doesn't know any more now than he did back in 2008, is talking to Bob Schieffer, Bob Schieffer in, because this is the segment on Friday where they promote Slay the Nation coming up on Sunday.

-And Schaefer go through his guest list and what he hopes to learn and what news they hope to make, and then they just have a general discussion about the news.
+And Schieffer goes through his guest list and what he hopes to learn and what news they hope to make.

-WE E EK, how bad this week has been, as the prelude to promoting Face the Nation.
+And Charlie Rose and Schieffer decide that they want to talk about Obama's week, WEEK, how bad this week has been as the prelude to promoting Face the Nation.

 What do we have here?

-Are it simply a bad week, or is this something at the core of the present reelection effort that may be troubling for a while?
+Simply a bad week, or is this something at the core of the present reelection effort that may be troubling for a while?

-There's a lot of months, there's a lot of days to go before we get to election day, but this is not a good has not been a good week.
+There's a lot of months, there's a lot of days to go before we get to Election Day.

 No, no, it hadn't been a good week.

-It's a horrible week out there, but Charlie, we still have time to monkey around with the numbers here at CBS.
+But, Charlie, we still have time to monkey around with the numbers here at CBS.

-Uh we still have time to do our polling here at CBS.
+We still have time to do our polling here at CBS.

 We still have time to really paint a really rosy economic picture here at CBS.